 Amanda Ziegler, MLIS

 I grew up in northern Minnesota in a small town with lots of lakes- 412 within a 25-mile radius of the center of town!
-Since leaving there when I went away to college, I’ve lived in big cities, medium-sized cities, and now in a small town in Kansas!
-Along the way, I’ve lived in Colorado, Texas, and Florida and loved them all.
+Since leaving there when I went away to college, I’ve lived in big cities, medium-sized cities, and now in a small town in New Mexico!
+Along the way, I’ve lived in Colorado, Texas, Florida, and Kansas and loved them all.